-Subsequently, lower quality emails led to higher bounce rates, decreased user engagement, and potential long-term impacts on sender reputation and deliverability.
-In this post, we’ll discuss our findings and what that means for sellers as remote working appears to be here to stay.
+Overall, we found that the more emails sellers sent, the less time they spent on personalization and data hygiene.
+As a result, they experienced higher bounce rates, decreased user engagement, and potential long-term impacts on sender reputation and deliverability.
+In this post, you’ll find the results of our analysis along with tips for sellers as remote working appears to be here to stay.

 More Emails, Less Engagement